 Inspired, confident and engaged Bermuda youth with an appreciation for our waters and an excitement for learning and their future.

-Building self-confidence, teamwork and life skills by engaging youth from diverse backgrounds across Bermuda in hands-on experiential learning through sailing.
+Building self-confidence and life skills by engaging diverse youth from across Bermuda in hands-on experiential learning through sailing.

 Endeavour has engaged thousands of young people from diverse backgrounds across Bermuda in hands-on learning through sailing.